WeegeeNumbuh1/FlightGazer/README.md

   - `systemd` based system
 #### Highly Recommmended
 - The [rgbmatrix](https://github.com/hzeller/rpi-rgb-led-matrix) library installed and present on the system
+  - You can use the initialization script to install this, see [this section](#-optional-behaviors) after reading through the setup
+  - If you did not use the built-in install method above, the below points need to be followed:
     - Refer to [adafruit's guide](https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/) on how to get this working if it's not installed already
-  - If the `rgbmatrix` library is installed:
     - It needs to be accessible as a Python module globally or in the same home directory of the user that installed FlightGazer
     - Must be built using the adafruit script
     - Note: if using a Raspberry Pi, the core `rgbmatrix` library [doesn't run on a Pi 5 or newer](https://github.com/hzeller/rpi-rgb-led-matrix/issues/1603).
 Use a Pi 4 or older.